Saliva: Spitting

 Spitting is the act of forcibly ejecting saliva or other substances from the mouth.
 In many parts of the world, it is considered rude and a social taboo, and has sometimes been outlawed.
 In some countries, for example, it has been outlawed for reasons of public decency and attempting to reduce the spread of disease.
-These laws may not strictly enforced, but in Singapore, the fine for spitting may be as high as SGD$2,000 for multiple offenses, and one can even be arrested.
+These laws may not be strictly enforced, but in Singapore, the fine for spitting may be as high as SGD$2,000 for multiple offenses, and one can even be arrested.
 In China, expectoration is more socially acceptable (even if officially disapproved of or illegal), and spittoons are still a common appearance in some cultures.
 Some animals, even humans in some cases, use spitting as an automatic defensive maneuver.
 Camels are well known for doing this, though most domestic camels are trained not to.

 Spitting by an infected person (for example, one with SARS-CoV-2) whose saliva contains large amounts of virus, is a health hazard to the public.